Why study this course

 This full-time course lasts for three years with two semesters per year.
 There are 120 credits a year.
 Most modules are worth 20 credits.

-Two core modules, Introduction to Language and Introduction to Language & Society, provide an excellent grounding in language description, analysis and interpretation, and in sociolinguistics.
-You will then choose from four optional modules to complete your credit requirement.
+Two core modules provide an excellent grounding in language description, analysis and interpretation.
+You will also take four modules that focus on different aspects of English language and/or communication to complete your credit requirement.

-If you wish, you can choose to study up to two modules in English literature and/or philosophy instead of those listed above.
+If you wish, you can opt to study two modules in English literature as part of your first year, subject to A-levels attained (English Literature or Language and Literature).

 |Module title||Module code||Credits|